unraid/docs/docs/unraid-os/using-unraid-to/run-docker-containers/managing-and-customizing-containers.md

 ### User Scripts plugin

-The **User Scripts plugin** allows you to create, manage, and schedule custom shell scripts directly from the **WebGUI**.
+The **User Scripts plugin** allows you to create, manage, and schedule custom shell scripts directly from the %%WebGUI|web-gui%%.
 You can use it for various automation tasks, such as starting or stopping containers, backing up data, or running maintenance routines.

 - Install the plugin from the **Apps** tab if you haven’t done so already.
-- Access it via **Settings → User Scripts** to create and manage your scripts.
+- Access it via ***Settings → User Scripts*** to create and manage your scripts.

 To learn more about plugins, check out [Plugins](../customize-your-experience/plugins.md).